tgvoskuilen/PasswordLocker/README.md

 securely encrypted file.
 It can be used in conjunction with a cloud service such as Dropbox or SkyDrive to securely back up your password lists.

-It is tested in Windows (Vista and 7) and Ubuntu, but should work in any platform that wxPython works in.
+It is tested in Windows 8 and Ubuntu, but should work in any platform that wxPython works in.

 Installation